cuhsat/fox/README.md

 ![](assets/fox.png "Forensic Examiner")

 The Swiss Army Knife for examining text files.
-Combining the power of many traditional tools like **grep**, **hexdump** or **strings** with the possibilities of AI models, to leverage your forensic investigation process.
+Combining the power of many traditional tools like **grep**, **hexdump** or **strings** with the possibilities of AI models, to leverage your forensic examining process.

 ![](assets/live.png "Live Demo")